Reviews of The Red Spectacles (1987) and related work

 In this film, three members of the panzer corps escape its disbandment in a stolen jeep.
 They used to work so closely that they earned the nickname of Kerberos, the three-headed watchdog of Hades.
 After an ambush, only one of them remains unhurt.
 He leaves the hideout and the country, eventually returning in a long and muddled sepia-toned quest, filled with strange action, an unfazed Shakespeare-quoting cab driver, uncertain awakenings and a symbolic undercurrent of cats versus dogs.

-Kenrou Densetsu (literally “Legends of the Wolfdogs” with the kanji for wolfdog reversed) is a manga in 6 episodes, created by Oshii.
+Kenrou Densetsu (literally “Legends of the Wolfdogs” with the kanji for wolfdog reversed) is a comic in 6 episodes, created by Oshii.
 It’s been translated into English as Kerberos Panzer Cop.
 Parts have been filmed, but the tone, content and media of the films vary greatly.
 Initial plans to film the whole thing as one project were scrapped.

 In this first film, The Red Spectacles, indie tokusatsu craziness tickles neo-noir with an Itou script and Kawai music.
 Live action, mostly black and white.